IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

 ## Infantry telephone

-Infantry telephone is the system where infantry can communicate with the crew inside tanks and IFVs using a telephone mounted on the outside of the vehicle.
+Infantry telephone is the system where infantry can communicate with units inside tanks and IFVs using a telephone mounted on the outside of the vehicle.

 {% include important.html content="Requires ACE3 Interaction Menu!" %}